anivar/mozilla-ai-protocol-bridge/VISION.md

 ## Collaboration Across Communities

+### Mozilla AI
+*"What we're working on:"*
+- **mcpd**: requirements.txt for agentic systems.
+Manage MCP servers and tools with one config
+- **any-llm**: A single interface to use different LLM providers
+- **any-agent**: A single interface to use and evaluate different agent frameworks

+### Linux Foundation AGNTCY
+*"Building the Internet of Agents (IoA): an open, interoperable, internet for agent-to-agent collaboration"*

-I'm grateful to work with:
+Key projects I work with:
-- **Mozilla AI team**: For hosting any-agent and mcpd, enabling these bridges
-- **Linux Foundation AGNTCY**: For the identity standards and ACP protocol
-- **Protocol maintainers**: For building these amazing tools
+- **ACP (Agent Connect Protocol)**: REST-based agent communication
+- **OASF**: Open Agentic Schema Framework
+- **Identity**: W3C DID standards for agents

-My contributions span:
+My contributions span both ecosystems:
-- 11+ PRs across Mozilla AI repositories
+- 11+ PRs across Mozilla AI making things work better
 - Async support for AGNTCY's ACP SDK
-- This proof-of-concept bringing it all together
+- This proof-of-concept connecting both worlds

 ## The Goal